snowyaya/Foundation-of-Blockchain/README.md

 ### L7
 **=> The Tendermint protocal + its aprovable gurantees**

+- Two main types of protocol
-Tendermint is built on top of BFT (Byzentine fault tolerance) protocol, invented in 1980s.
+1. Tendermint is built on top of BFT (Byzentine fault tolerance) protocol, invented in 1980s.
+Others, such as Cosmos, Terra, Algorand, Facebook DM, are also using that consensus.
+2. Bitcoin and Ethetreum -> longest-chain protocols

+Bitcoin and Ethereum